Giancarlo-Castaneda/Toolbox-Coord/README.md

 - Add a detail to each item in the carousel
 - Use reactive programming
 - Add Video Playback

+## Instructions
+Follow the instructions below to compile the app:

+- Once the app is opened in xcode, you should wait a few minutes while the Swift Package Manager configures the libraries used
+- Then possibly xcode asks to configure a developer account that allows compiling the app

+Finaly enjoy the app :D

 ## Link to public profile